DSC-JSS-NOIDA/Plasma-Donor-App/README.md

 - User can search specifically for Donors.
 - User can search specifically for Patients.
 - User can add Edit Profile.
-- User can see nearby donors/patients in Radar.
+- User can see nearby donors/patients on the Radar.
 - FAQs section to get all details regarding Plasma.

 ## Tech Used